peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Parameters:**

 * <code>root</code> - The root to find; must be 1 or greater.
-If this value is 2, this method finds the square root; if 3, the cube root, and so on.
+If this value is 2, this method finds the square root; if 3, the cube root, and in general, if N, the N-th root.

 **Returns:**